yogi010591/laravel-multivendor-assignment/README.md

-# Laravel 12 Multi-Vendor Project
+# Laravel - Multi-Vendor Assignment

 A multi-vendor e-commerce system built with Laravel 12, supporting admin, vendors, and customers.